 - Melt the butter in a small mixing bowl.
 Add the vanilla and powdered sugar and stir to combine.
 Add milk 1 tsp at a time to make a smooth but reasonably thick icing.

-Divide icing into two small bowls and add a couple of drops of red food coloring to one, green to the other, mixing each thoroughly.
+- Divide icing into two small bowls and add a couple of drops of red food coloring to one, green to the other, mixing each thoroughly.
+Add milk, 1 tsp at a time, as needed, to thin the icing out.

 - Drizzle icing into the depression at the center of each cookie, alternating red and green.
 (Make additional icing if desired).